WebAssembly/wasi-threads/README.md

     For example, it can be used to indicate the main thread, which doesn't have a TID in the current version of this proposal.

-### Thread group
+### Process

+* A process is a group of threads.

-* The main thread starts with a thread group which only contains the main thread.
+* The main thread starts with a process which only contains the main thread.

-* Threads created by a thread in a thread group using `wasi_thread_spawn` is added to the thread group.
+* Threads created by a thread in a process using `wasi_thread_spawn` is added to the process.

-* When a thread is terminated, it's removed from the thread group.
+* When a thread is terminated, it's removed from the process.

 ### Voluntary thread termination